arskom/spyne/doc/source/manual/usermanager.rst

         server.serve_forever()

-Juping into what's new: Spyne uses ``ComplexModel`` as a general type that, when subclassed, will produce complex serializable types that can be used in a public service.
+Jumping into what's new: Spyne uses ``ComplexModel`` as a general type that, when subclassed, will produce complex serializable types that can be used in a public service.
 The ``Permission`` class is a fairly simple class with just two members: ::